 We finally had been paid by World Nomads after a few weeks of back and forth conversations.
 The staff on these phone calls were really helpful and offered much support throughout the whole process from beginning to end.
 We both were able to receive some sort of payment for our lost items and travel delays but what exactly did they cover?

 Unfortunately, World Nomads failed to live up to the hype of being the best company to cover a digital nomad in my eyes.
-I received full cover for all my passport expenses, the extra travel and all clothing, travel bags etc… not so bad I hear you saying and I agree.
+I received the full cover for all my passport expenses, the extra travel costs and all clothing, travel bags etc… not so bad I hear you saying and I agree.
 Where I was left a little (by little I mean a lot) confused and disappointed though was when they opted to not cover any of my tech equipment, no coverage for my laptop, drone, Nikon camera, hard drive or any other of the main items that I generally brought the coverage for.

 Where this got a little more confusing was when they opted to cover fully my partner up to the maximum amount, more on that issue shortly.
 So here I was left with no coverage on my expensive items and left to make many angry phone calls without being able to talk any change (some would say sense) into the claims staff members.
-Disappointing to say the least, around $6,000 worth of equipment not covered after opting to purchase the premium insurance coverage from World Nomads in case of a situation as this occurred.
+Disappointing to say the least, around $6,000 worth of equipment not covered after opting to purchase the premium insurance coverage from World Nomads just in case a situation like this occurred.

 What we learnt about World Nomads coverage